AsyDynamics/Raw_LoRa_Network/README.md

 - [ ] Implement readDownlink() on Node, and reserve callAcutator() function
 - [ ] Implement data encryption
 - [ ] Node as forwarder or mesh network
-- [ ] Listen Before Talk if necessary
+- [x] Listen Before Talk if necessary; need timeout to avoid lockup